Kabuki (David W. Mack comic): Style

 Unlike most comic series, the plot of Kabuki moves very little over the course of the volumes.
 Very little fast-paced or violent action takes place.
 Instead, most of the focus is on memories, dreams, thoughts and philosophy.
 David Mack's characters, especially Kabuki herself, revisit the same scenes and memories many times, rethinking them and their significance.
 Mack uses myriad art styles, not only pencil, ink, and color, but paint, magazine clippings, manga scans, and crayons.
 In Kabuki: The Alchemy especially, many of the pages are photos (or color scans) of collages using a variety of materials; for example, the fingers of Japanese sandalwood fans become the borders of the comic panels.
-Imagery is very important and prominent in the series; Mack reuses the same images, often changing them slightly, and focusing on the emotional content of images and the power of memories.
+Imagery is important and prominent in the series; Mack reuses the same images, often changing them slightly, and focusing on the emotional content of images and the power of memories.

 In Kabuki: Masks of the Noh, a different artist was assigned to each agent as a way of visually representing their personalities.
 This continued in Kabuki: Scarab, which was written by Mack with art by Rick Mays, who had previously drawn Scarab in Masks of the Noh.